 Baked Beef Empanadas made with puff pastry, so easy and so delicious.
-Don’t underestimate puff pastry, it’s quite versatile and makes delicious empanadas.
+Don’t underestimate puff pastry, it’s quite versatile and makes some delicious empanadas.

-- 1 lb ground beef
+- 1 lb ground beef extra lean

 - 1 large onion chopped

-- 3 garlic cloves minced
+- 3 cloves garlic minced

-- 1/2 tsp dry oregano
+- 1/2 tsp oregano dry

 - 1 tsp smoked paprika